New Puppy Advice

 We recommended starting prevention at 3months of age and continuing for the life of your pet.
 Proheart once yearly injections give you the security and “peace of mind” of knowing your dog’s covered, and not having to worry about forgetting a monthly dose.

 It is better to use a regular flea prevention treatment rather than letting an infestation develop as all pets will be exposed to fleas at some stage.
-Newer products are very safe and easy to use including, three montly chewable tablets.
+Newer products are very safe and easy to use including, one monthly chewable tablets and spot ons, three montly chewable tablets and 6 monthly spot on.
 Please discuss with your veterinarian which option is best for your pet.

 Remember that all pets in the household must be treated.